528

 Import the .ics

 One file.
-Drops cleanly into Google Calendar, Outlook, or Apple Calendar.
-Each event has step-by-step instructions in the description.
+Drops into Google Calendar, Outlook, or Apple Calendar.
+Each event has step-by-step instructions in the description so you don’t have to remember what “Anki: new cards” means at 7am.

 02 — Lecture notes generator

 Upload your class slides and a transcript.
 Get back a structured study document — the same format I used for biochem and physio.
-Saved to your library, viewable anytime.
+Won't replace doing the work, but cuts re-reading the slide deck four times.

 Example output